gorefbitim/NN/README.md

 # Files

 SkyLine.ipynb    - analysis notebook

 BigQuery.sql     - sql query used to prepare git and weather data from
                    google repo

 commits_noaa.csv - data

 nn_reg.py        - python functions code

 requirements.txt - pip packages file

 commit_tz.csv    - timezone commits data

 # Assumption
-(1) We discretize by date , and so the data is basically #commits/day ,
+(1) We discretize by date , and so the data is basically #commits/day.
+We
-    or 360 / year
+    thus work with one row of data per day - total of ~150KB

-(2) We have both committer and author date - I decided to use committer
+(2) Github has both committer and author date - I decided to use committer

 (3) People 'committed' as early as 1970, 1971, and all the way through 2100,
     and so I took only 2010-2016